Auditions for 2023/24 cohort will be held on January 28th, April 15th, and June 18th, 2023.

 - The tools to help you prepare mentally and physically for the demands of a career in the performing arts

-- Tuition cost of $7,800 includes all instructional hours, rehearsals, technical rehearsals, performance fees, and production costs.
+- Tuition costs for 2022/23 were $7,800 including all instructional hours, rehearsals, technical rehearsals, performance fees, and production costs.

 With more options than ever to support online and distributed learning, it has never been easier to combine high-level performing arts training and academics.

 Many students will choose to attend Magee Secondary School’s SPARTS program.
 Other options include King George Secondary, home schooling, and distributed learning.
-For the 2022-2023 school year, the Province of British Columbia will launch a new Learning Management System to help more kids learn independently from wherever they are.
+The Province of British Columbia has launched a new Learning Management System to help more students learn independently from wherever they are.